Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_2/README.md

 - **Act**: execute the function or behavior being tested.
 - **Assert**: verify that the observed result matches the expected outcome.

+Following this pattern leads to tests that are consistent, self-explanatory, and easy to debug when they fail.

-One popular workflow that uses the **AAA** pattern is **Test-Driven Development (TDD)**.
-This is an iterative approach where tests are written before the actual code.
+Beyond how tests are written, it’s also important to consider when they are written.
+This leads to a popular development workflow known as **Test-Driven Development (TDD)**.
+TDD follows an iterative approach where tests are written before the actual code.
 Each cycle begins by defining a small, failing test that expresses a desired behavior.
 The minimal code needed to make the test pass is then implemented, followed by a short refactoring step to clean up or generalize the design.
 This rhythm of red → green → refactor encourages clear requirements, modular code, and continuous verification.

-Following this structure makes tests easy to read, maintain, and reason about.
-Each test should describe one behavior clearly, without hidden dependencies or side effects.
+While TDD helps drive better design decisions and encourages modular, testable architectures, the same testing principles can be applied in traditional “test-after” workflows.
+The key takeaway is that **testability should guide design**, regardless of whether tests come before or after the code.

 ## Exercises